Azure/azure-quickstart-templates/blockchain/details/multichain.md

 Once your deployment is complete, a private blockchain named ``chain1`` will be running and you can start connecting other MultiChain nodes to the blockchain to send transactions and issue assets.

-## Template Parameters

-When you launch the installation of the VM, you need to specify the following parameters:
-* `vmDnsName`: This is the public DNS name for the VM.
-You need to specify an unique name.
-* `adminUsername`: This is the username you will use for logging into to the VM.
-* `adminPassword`: Azure requires passwords to have at least three of the following: one upper case, one lower case, a special character, or a number.
-* `vmSize`: The type of VM that you want to use for the node.
-The default size is D1 (1 core 3.5GB RAM) but you can change that if you expect to run workloads that require more RAM or CPU resources.
-* `location`: The region where the VM should be deployed to

-Once the deployment of the MultiChain node has completed, you will receive the ``nodeaddress`` that can be used to connect other nodes to the new blockchain.
-The blockchain's name is ``chain1`` and the network port is set to ``8333`` and the JSON-RPC port set to ``8332``.
-The deployed node has the role of Administrator.

 ## Connect to the blockchain from another computer

 Install Multichain on a second computer and run the command `multichaind <nodeaddress>`.